 We sell our display solutions and power solutions products to consumer electronics OEMs as well as subsystem designers and contract manufacturers.
 We sell our semiconductor manufacturing services to analog and mixed-signal semiconductor companies.
-For the nine months ended September 30, 2010 and the combined twelve-month period ended December 31, 2009, our ten largest customers accounted for 64% and 69% of our net sales, respectively, and we had one customer, LG Display, representing 17% and 26% of our consolidated net sales, for the nine months ended September 30, 2010 and the combined twelve-month period ended December 31, 2009, respectively.
-Substantially all of our sales to LG Display are in our Display Solutions segment and sales to LG Display represented 42% and 51% of net sales in our Display Solutions segment in the nine months ended September 30, 2010 and the combined twelve-month period ended December 31, 2009, respectively.
+For the year ended December 31, 2010 and the combined twelve-month period ended December 31, 2009, our ten largest customers accounted for 63% and 69% of our net sales, respectively, and we had one customer, LG Display, representing 16% and 26% of our consolidated net sales, for the year ended December 31, 2010 and the combined twelve-month period ended December 31, 2009, respectively.
+Substantially all of our sales to LG Display are in our Display Solutions segment and sales to LG Display represented 41% and 51% of net sales in our Display Solutions segment in the year ended December 31, 2010 and the combined twelve-month period twelve-month period ended December 31, 2009, respectively.
 Our relationships with some of our ten largest customers were and may continue to be adversely impacted by our reorganization proceedings.
 Some of these customers did not offer us the opportunity to compete for new design wins during the pendency of our reorganization proceedings.
 However, subsequent to our emergence from our reorganization proceedings we have again been provided an opportunity to compete for these projects.
-For the nine months ended September 30, 2010, we received revenues of \$66.1 million from customers in the United States and \$517.5 million from all foreign countries, of which 57.5% was from Korea, 22.5% from Taiwan, 8.1% from Japan and 8.9% from China, Hong Kong and Macau.
-For the combined twelve-month period ended December 31, 2009, we received revenues of \$59.0 million from Japan and 9.6% from China, Hong Kong and Macau.
+For the year ended December 31, 2010, we recorded revenues of \$90.0 million from customers in the United States and \$680.4 million from all foreign countries, of which 55.7% was from Korea, 23.1% from Taiwan, 8.4% from Japan and 9.3% from China, Hong Kong and Macau.
+For the combined twelve-month period ended December 31, 2009, we recorded revenues of \$59.0 million from customers in the United States and \$501.1 million from all foreign countries, of which 61.2% was from Korea, 18.5% from Taiwan, 7.6% from Japan and 9.6% from China, Hong Kong and Macau.